Act 1: Healthcare & Retirements

 Statewide, it is important that voters know that Greg Gianforte has voted against Social Security and Medicare and has supported dangerous healthcare policies that will harm Montanans.

-3) Healthcare.
-Greg Gianforte supported a dangerous health care repeal bill that would allow insurance companies to discriminate against people with pre-existing conditions.
-The bill would have also increased premiums for older Americans by more than $3,000 per year and kicked tens of thousands of Montanans off their coverage.
+Healthcare.
+Greg Gianforte supported dangerous health care repeal bills that would allow insurance companies to discriminate against people with pre-existing conditions.
+The bills would have also increased premiums for older Americans and kicked tens of thousands of Montanans off their coverage.

 - Gianforte Supported the Graham-Cassidy Health Care Plan.
 On a tele-townhall on December 12, 2017, Gianforte said “I’m a fan of block grants to the states, this Graham-Cassidy bill that was in the Senate, that would have returned a lot of the Medicaid money to the states and let the local state deal with it; I think that’s right.”
 [Youtube]